 Depending on the circumstances, it might not be appropriate to take your case to court.
 You might still need a hand to sort it out.
 See what options are available to you.

-If you've got a housing problem and need legal advice, you may need to see a lawyer and if your case goes to court, you might need a lawyer to represent you.
-See who might be able to help.
+If you have a housing problem and need legal advice, you may need to see a lawyer and if you go to court, you might need a lawyer to represent you.

 If you are taking a case to court or defending a case, you need to know what to do, and what some technical legal terms mean, and this section can help.